 Even if the above requirements are met, the trial court judge must still determine what is in the children's best interests applying a weighted determination in favor of the biological parents.
 In other words, the court must find that it is not in the best interests of the minor children to be in the custody of their parents and that it is in the best interests of the minor children to be in the custody of the grandparents.

 Standing for Partial Physical Custody and Supervised Physical Custody for Grandparents

 23 Pa.
 C.S.
 Section 5325 defines the situations (in addition to those defined in Section 5324) when Grandparents can file an action for partial physical or supervised physical custody.
-Generally, grandparents can seek partial custody or visitation of their minor grandchildren in one of three circumstances: (1) if either of the child's or children's parents are deceased; (2) if the parents have been separated for at least six months or have commenced divorce proceedings; or (3) the grandchildren have resided with the grandparents for more than 12 months and then were removed from the home.
+Generally, grandparents can seek partial custody or visitation of their minor grandchildren in one of three circumstances:

 It is not easy an easy task for grandparents to be awarded primary physical custody if the biological parents contest the award of custody to the grandparent.
 Attorney Vari has been successful in litigating cases in several Western Pennsylvania counties where grandparents have been awarded primary custody.
 On the other hand, Attorney Vari has also been successful in having grandparent primary custody cases dismissed when the grandparents did not meet the evidentiary requirements for the award of primary custody.